CarlosAMolina/pre-commit-js/README.md

 The line with `@babel/plugin-transform-modules-commonjs` solves the error `SyntaxError: Cannot use import statement outside a module` when running tests.
 [Reference](https://stackoverflow.com/questions/59709939/jest-cannot-use-import-statement-outside-a-module).

+### .eslintrc.json

+#### Fix errors

+Error `Parsing error: The keyword 'export' is reserved`.

+Explained in this [link](https://stackoverflow.com/questions/42706584/eslint-error-parsing-error-the-keyword-const-is-reserved), I use:

+- "ecmaVersion": "latest"

+Error `Parsing error: 'import' and 'export' may appear only with 'sourceType: module'`

+Explained in this [link](https://stackoverflow.com/questions/60338944/eslint-howto-fix-parsing-error-import-and-export-may-only-appear-at-the-top).
+I add:

+- "sourceType": "module"

 ### package.json

 This file has been created running the command: